-When using inbound marketing, you are laying down the foundations to draw in audience to your website or platform.
-By consistently publish valuable and helpful content and continuously optimize it, your target audience and even customer will return to your website regularly.
+When using inbound marketing, you are laying down the foundation to invite the target audience to your website or platform.
+By consistently publishing valuable and helpful content and continuously optimising it, your target audience and customers will return to your website regularly, hungry for content.

-Outbound marketing is the opposite; it actively seeks new audience.
-It requires constant effort to draw in audiences and tries hard to close the sale.
+Outbound marketing is quite the opposite; it overtly seeks new audience.
+It requires constant effort to capture audiences and tries hard to close the sale.

 6. Natural Habitat

 The natural habitat for inbound marketing includes search engines, blogs, emails, videos, social media, podcasts, infographics, referrals from another website and more.
-The content created by the company is heavily concentrated on the target audience.
+The content created by the company is heavily concentrated based on what the target audience wants.